 Also, you will paint the lower part of the nozzles that are used for component alignment.

 Lastly, the nozzle holder can have 3 nozzles at the most, then the machine can exchange the nozzles automatically.

-The first camera is mounted onto the positioning head along-side two LED strips employing a milled aluminum holder.
+The first camera is mounted onto the positioning head alongside two LED strips employing a milled aluminum holder.
 It is wont to detect fiducials and to visually inspect the PCB board after placing the components.

 The second camera is fixed on the bed of the machine.
 It is built from pieces of PCB and used for component alignment.
 The parts are illuminated by using LEDs in red and green which will be adjusted in intensity.

 The camera is roofed by a bit of glass that is cut from a microscope probe carrier.
-This a bit of glass is often important because this camera is easy to be broken.
+This bit of glass is often important because this camera is easy to be broken.

-Vision is computed via using OpenCV.
+Vision is computed using OpenCV.

 A controller is also important for the process.
-The controller of the DIY pick and place machine contains the following circuit blocks, if you want to build the same one, these following points are important to look at:
+The controller of the DIY pick and place machine contains the following circuit blocks, if you want to build the same one, the following points are important to look at:

 1) X and Y-axis BLDC Controller.

-2) A 12V DC-DC converter for the FET drivers for the BLDC’s;
+2) A 12V DC-DC converter for the FET drivers for the B LDCs;

 3) Z1, Z2, R1, R2 stepper motor drivers;